The PNC Solution Undergraduate Loan™

-If you are an undergraduate student who is enrolled at least half time in a degree or certificate program, a PNC student loan may be a great way for you to pay for college.
+If you are an undergraduate student who is enrolled at least half time in a degree or certificate program, a PNC student loan may be a convenient way to pay for college after you have exhausted your federal loan options.
 Steps to determining if this is the right solution for you:

 - Complete and submit your Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1st